 Sell Benefits Not Specifications

-When you are talking about a service or product, emphasize what the client will gain not what specific features the offering has.
+When you are talking about a service or product, emphasize what the client will gain, not the offering's specific features.

-Never argue, but learn how to address questions from clients and prospects when you make a recommendation about a treatment or product.
-If someone asks you a question you can’t answer, offer to do some research and get back to them and do, whether in a call, an email or in person.
-Still keep in mind that addressing objections doesn’t mean being pushy.
+Never argue, but learn how to address clients' and prospects' questions when you recommend treatment or product.
+If someone asks you a question you can’t answer, offer to do some research and get back to them and do, whether in a call, an email, or in person.
+Still, keep in mind that addressing objections doesn’t mean being pushy.
 It just means doing your job is to provide information to help the client make an informed decision.

 You don’t need to be born a salesperson.
 All you need to be is your competent self with the best interests of your clients at heart.